jocewjy/banashi-project/README.md

 # banashi-project
-A simple gamification website to learn English through short stories, made with Laravel UI.
-This project was made for final assignment.
+A simple gamification website to learn English through short stories, made with Laravel as framework.
+This project was made for final assignment in 2023.
 <br> Hosted in: https://banashi-project.000webhostapp.com/login

 Register with <b>any</b> kind of email.